Blog

 Cowork can perform most of these file creation capabilities locally, without cloud access.
 However, enabling this setting is a prerequisite to allowing the use of Skills and Plugins.

-Allow team members to upload skills.
-Requires 'Code execution and file creation' to be enabled to use.
 Skills might contain executable code.
 Team members should be careful when using skills from unknown sources.

 Configure: Organization > Libraries > Skills > Organization Skills